Cricket-England v South Africa first test scoreboard

 LONDON, Feb 13 Joe Root was appointed England's test cricket captain on Monday, replacing Alastair Cook who resigned last week after four and a half years in charge.

-LONDON, July 20 Scoreboard at the close of the second day of the first test between England and South Africa at The Oval on Friday.
+LONDON, July 20 Scoreboard at tea on the second day of the first test between England and South Africa at the Oval on Friday.

 England first innings